AdobeDocs/campaign-classic.en/help/configuration/using/web-service-calls.md

 #### Service {#service}

-The `<service>  part describes the "XtkQueryDef" service with its URI on the URL of the Adobe Campaign application server. </service>`
+The `<service>` part describes the "XtkQueryDef" service with its URI on the URL of the Adobe Campaign application server.

 ```
 <service name="XtkQueryDef">